Neuro-Logical/speech/SLT_2023/README.md

 ## Reproducibility

 Due to the licensing of the used data sets, we are not allowed to publish the recordings, the extracted features, nor the labels.
-However, we provided the source code to perform the feature extraction, and the statistical reported in the paper.
+However, we provided the source code to perform the feature extraction, and the statistical analysis reported in the paper.

 ## Further references